jannikls/jannikls.github.io/index.md

 I am grateful that my blog [The Schilling Point](https://www.theschillingpoint.com) was supported by [Emergent Ventures](https://www.mercatus.org/emergent-ventures) in 2023.
 Recent intellectual interests include nano technology, Spinoza, and the history of the Roman Republic.

-The best way to get in touch with me is to email me at [jannik@jannikschilling.com](mailto:jannik@jannikschilling.com).
+The best way to get in touch with me is to [email me](mailto:janniklschilling@gmail.com).
 I answer all serious emails.
-I am also on Twitter, [@jannikschg](https://x.com/jannikschg).
+I am also on [Twitter](https://x.com/jannikschg).